lwcarani/pyhead/README.md

 This ebook is for the use of anyone anywhere in the United States and
 ```

-And we can also specify and display on the first `c` bytes:
+And we can also specify and display only the first `c` bytes:

 ```cmd
 C:\> head test.txt -c243